 Employee newsletters, with a little bit of creativity, can be a great way to engage your employees and keep them up-to-date with information that is relevant to them and their interests.

 However, newsletters are usually sent through emails.
-As mentioned earlier, emails can be pretty inefficient way to communicate with employees as they are hard to prioritize.
+As mentioned earlier, emails can be a pretty inefficient way to communicate with employees as they are hard to prioritize.

 What’s more, communicating with your employees through email newsletters doesn’t allow you to personalize the information you share with them.
-With standardized newsletters, you can’t tailor the information you share with your employees based on their roles within the organization, their location and the languages they speak.
+With standardized newsletters, you can’t tailor the information you share with your employees based on their roles within the organization, their location, and the languages they speak.

-5. Private messaging softwares
+5. Instant messaging tools

 Indeed, they enable team discussions all while making it easy for employees to have private discussions with their colleagues on a daily basis.